hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/writings_prose_and_poems/459_the_bengali_language.md

 Language is the vehicle of ideas.
 It is the ideas that are of prime importance, language comes after.
 Does it look well to place a monkey on a horse that has trappings of diamonds and pearls?
 Just look at Sanskrit.
-Look at the Sanskrit of the Brâhmanas, at Shabara Swâmi's commentary on the Mimâmsâ philosophy, the *Mahâbhâshya* of Patanjali, and, finally, at the great Commentary of Achârya Shankara: and look also at the Sanskrit of comparatively recent times.
+Look at the Sanskrit of the Brāhmanas, at Shabara Swāmi's commentary on the Mimāmsā philosophy, the *Mahābhāshya* of Patanjali, and, finally, at the great Commentary of Achārya Shankara: and look also at the Sanskrit of comparatively recent times.
 You will at once understand that so long as a man is alive, he talks a living language, but when he is dead, he speaks a dead language.
 The nearer death